Retro Articles - Burner

 How long does an e-bike battery last?

-As a general rule, a good electric bicycle battery typically lasts around 2-5 years.
+As a general rule, a good electric bicycle battery typically lasts around 5 years on average.
 However, there are lots of factors that can affect e-bike battery life.
 These can include the type of battery, quality of manufacturer, wear and tear, amount of use, maintenance and storage.
+Learn more about common e-bike battery problems.

 Where is the best place for the battery on an e-bike?